tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 **$\alpha$-Robust Pruning**:
 When connecting a node $p$ to neighbors, we don't just pick the closest ones.
 We pick neighbors that are close *and* in different directions.
-Rule: If a neighbor $c'$ is reachable via another neighbor $c$ that is closer, we prune $c'$.
-This forces edges to spread out like a compass, ensuring the graph doesn't get stuck in local cul-de-sacs.
+Rule: During pruning, a candidate neighbor $v$ is discarded if there exists an already-kept neighbor $u$ such that $d(u,v) \le \alpha \cdot d(p,v)$.
+This acts as a spatial gate, forcing edges to spread out like a compass and ensuring the graph doesn't get stuck in local cul-de-sacs.

 {{< mermaid >}}
 graph TD